Look for Lily's new monologues on the WORK IN PROGRESS page!

-Lily Mercer’s father, one of twelve children from a humble family in Kentucky, overcame the odds and went on to become a State Representative, while still maintaining close ties with his family.
+One of twelve children from a humble family in Kentucky, Lily Mercer’s father overcame the odds and went on to become a Kentucky State Representative, while still maintaining close ties with his family.
 As a result, Lily grew up a cross between Honey Boo-Boo and Kate Middleton.
-One week she would be visiting her cousins and using the outhouse; the next week she'd be meeting the governor at an upscale fund raiser.
-Her world view broadened further when she was chosen to be a Goodwill Ambassador for Youth through the 4H Club, and spent a summer touring Europe.
+One week she would be visiting her cousins and using the outhouse; the next week she'd be eating dinner with the governor at a political fund raiser.
+Her world view broadened further when she was chosen to be a Goodwill Ambassador for Youth through the 4H Club, and spent a summer touring eight countries in Europe.

 Her childhood instilled in her a fascination with the world, and the diversity of people, which turned into a passion for acting.
 She moved to New York and attended the prestigious Playwrights Horizons Theatre School.
-After completing the program she worked extensively as an actor and director for fifteen years, then began to teach.
-While working as an adjunct professor in Arizona, she founded a small theatre in Sedona, the Actors Repertory Theatre of Sedona (the A.R.T.S.).
+After completing the program, she worked extensively as an actor and director for fifteen years, then began to teach.
+While working as an adjunct professor in Arizona, she founded a small theatre, the Actors Repertory Theatre of Sedona (the A.R.T.S.).
 At the A.R.T.S.
 Lily developed ground-breaking programs including the New Growth Play Series for emerging playwrights, and the A.R.T.S.
 Academy, for professional training.
-Ultimately Lily embraced her love of writing, and applied to the NYU/Tisch Department of Dramatic Writing.
-In 2012 she received an MFA with a concentration in film, and won the Charles Pupura Award for overall excellence in writing.
+Ultimately Lily embraced her love of writing, applied to the NYU/Tisch Department of Dramatic Writing, and upon graduation in 2012 with a concentration in film, received the Charles Purpura Award for overall excellence.

-After moving to Los Angeles Lily embraced her new career.
-Since 2016 she has won the ISA Fast Track Fellowship, the Vancouver Women in Film Festival Best Screenplay, and advanced several competitions including in the Nicholl Fellowship, the Austin Film Festival, CineStory TV Fellowship, the PAGE Awads, and the Creative World Awards.
+Soon after graduation Lily moved to Los Angeles and embraced her new career.
+Since 2016 she has won the ISA Fast Track Fellowship, the Vancouver Women in Film Festival Best Screenplay, and advanced in several national competitions including the Nicholl Fellowship, the Austin Film Festival, CineStory TV Fellowship, the PAGE Awards, and the Creative World Awards.
 Her success garnered her the honor of being named as one of the “Top 25 Screenwriters to Watch in 2018” by the ISA (International Screenwriters Association).